 Some AVSD may be found before birth.
 It may be noticed during an ultrasound .
 A fetal echocardiogram may also be done to get more detail.

 If the AVSD is not found before birth, it may not be noticed until symptoms develop.
-The doctor will ask about your baby’s symptoms and past health.
+The doctor will ask about your baby’s symptoms and health history.
 AVSD may cause a heart murmur that can be heard during an exam.

-Medicine can not treat AVSD.
-It can reduce the workload on the heart and ease symptoms for a time.
+Medicine cannot treat AVSD.
+It can ease stress on the heart and manage symptoms for a time.
 Medicine may be used to: